RobGreen490/RobGreen490/README.md

 ### Hi there 👋 My name's Robert

-I am an aspiring student looking to further develop my coding skills and pursue a career in software development.
+I'm a recent graduate looking to pursue a career in the field as a full stack developer.

 Skills include:
 * beginner in C++, C#, Java, Python, Web Developement, SQL, and XML.
-* beginner in Spring, Angular, node.js frameworks
+* experience with Spring, Angular, and node.js frameworks.
 * understanding of introductory programming concepts and principles.
 * Experience in creating and maintaining code in various projects.
 * Knowledge of object-oriented programming and software development methodologies.